The Amitabha Sutra Spoken by the Buddha

 As long as we ordinary beings exclusively recite this Name – Namo Amituofo, despite being ordinary beings, we are regarded as being “abundant in roots of virtues and abundant in meritorious blessings”.
 This is known as practicing “single-mindedly and without deviation.”

 “Single-mindedly and without deviation” as stated in the Amitabha Sutra is very simple.
 Single means not two; not two means exclusive.
-Without deviation means straight with no confusion, which is also exclusive.
+Without deviation means straightforward with no confusion, which is also exclusive.
 So, “single-mindedly and without deviation” is to hold fast to the Name with twofold exclusivity.

 The Amitabha Sutra says, “When that person approaches the point of death, Amitabha Buddha and the sacred assembly will appear before him.”